 Recruiting and retaining staff with the skills needed to support people with complex support needs is a significant challenge within the care and support market.
 Evidence of initiatives that have been undertaken by services to try and meet this challenge has been considered.
 There will continue to be a need to be innovative in this area in order to meet the identified needs.

-Legal (Including Equalities)

 Development and publication of the Market Stability Report is a statutory duty under Section 144B of the Social Services and Well-being (Wales) Act 2014 (‘the 2014 Act’).
 The Act requires local authorities to prepare and publish market stability reports and makes provision for regulations setting out the form these must take, matters to be included, and the prescribed period for carrying out market stability assessments.
 These matters are set out in the Partnership Arrangements (Amendment) and Regulated Services (Market Stability Reports) (Wales) Regulations 2021.